 How will this support the children in lifelong learning?

-Computing at High Ercall brings the National Curriculum Purpose of Study into a flowing curriculum of discrete computing sessions that develop lifelong skills and knowledge, alongside information that integrates into the wider curriculum to ensure purposeful application and understanding of appropriate use within digital literacy.
+Computing at High Ercall brings the National Curriculum Purpose of Study into a flowing curriculum of discrete computing sessions that develop lifelong skills and substantive and disciplinary knowledge, alongside information that integrates into the wider curriculum to ensure purposeful application and understanding of appropriate use within digital literacy.
 The computing skills are taught within context, using technology to both create and assist learning in all subject areas.
 We believe a high-quality computing education equips our pupils to use computational thinking and creativity to understand and change the world.

 How is the curriculum for Computing organised?